As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Deep inside Earth’s crust, high temperatures melt rock, forming magma.
 When a volcano erupts, it spews magma, and as it flows and cools, it recrystallizes into minerals we refer to as igneous rocks.
 Examples of igneous rocks are basalt, pumice, and granite.

-Metamorphic rocks form when extreme heat and pressure deep under the Earth’s surface transforms rocks, changing the original form and crystalline structure.
+Metamorphic rocks form when extreme heat and pressure deep under the Earth’s surface transforms rocks, changing their original form and crystalline structure.
 Examples of metamorphic rocks are slate, marble, quartzite, and gneiss.

 What are the Most Common Beach Rocks?